ZettaHakai/ImpactLyrics/README.md

 * Next, run the `RecompModTool` utility with `mod.toml` as the first argument and the build dir (`build` in the case of this template) as the second argument.
   * This will produce your mod's `.nrm` file in the build folder.
   * If you're on MacOS, you may need to specify the path to the `clang` and `ld.lld` binaries using the `CC` and `LD` environment variables, respectively.

+  Once finished, a prebuilt version of this mod will be placed in Removeifbuilding, IF BUILDING, REMOVE Removeifbuilding.
+It contains Python code used to generate the text scenarios as kareoke.
+  The python file is really just useful for the specific scenario. heh. heheh. scenario.